Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 4. Overloaded at work?

-It can seem almost impossible to know how to Say NO in a work situation, especially if you are really good at juggling multiple tasks.
+It can seem almost impossible to know how to Say NO in a work situation, especially if you are really good at juggling multiple tasks and also want to look good.

-These strategies may help you say NO and avoid overwhelm and burnout.
+These suggestions may help you say NO at work and avoid overwhelm and burnout.

 Learn how to say no diplomatically to avoid overwhelm at work.

-If you are working for more than one person, and they all want to be your priority, throw the decision of what is the most important back to them too sort out the priorities and if necessary deletate to someone else.
+If you are working for more than one person, and they all want to be your priority you can become overwhelmed and resentful.

-I once worked in a PR company as a secretary to two of the busiest consultants who always wanted everything first and in a hurry.
+When I was young I worked in a PR company as a secretary to two of the busiest consultants who always wanted everything first and in a hurry.
+Despite the pressure, I actually loved the job.

 There were other consultants not nearly as busy and their secretaries would often sit reading and knitting whilst I was in overwhelm often working through my lunch hour.